cs3217-2223/problem-set-4-tau-bar/README.md

 write this section in a new file entirely, if you wish.

 ### Game
 To start playing, press the Start button on the Main Menu.
-You should see 3 pre-loaded levels, named "LEVEL ONE", "LEVEL TWO" and "LEVEL THREE".
+If it is your first time loading, you should see 3 pre-loaded levels, named "LEVEL ONE", "LEVEL TWO" and "LEVEL THREE".
 Press on one of the levels to start playing.

 You will see a screen asking you to choose your master, either Rick (left) or Morty (right).
 Rick should be opaque and Morty should be translucent.
 Tap to select either one and press "FIGHT!" to start.

 ### Fighters
 If you choose Rick, green pegs are spooky.
-By the power of Rick's portal guns, when a ball collides with a green peg, it turns yellow to indicate that it is a spooky ball.
+By the power of Rick's portal gun, when a ball collides with a green peg, it turns yellow to indicate that it is a spooky ball.
 When it falls out of bounds, it reappears at the top of the board at the same x-coordinate.

 If you choose Morty, green pegs are Ka-Boom i.e., will explode on impact with a ball.
 It will destroy nearby pegs and throw pegs within its blast radius away.
 If another green peg is within blast range, it will get triggered (light up) and explode after a delay.